josefsbreakfast/Polaris-Protocol/🧪_Development_Experimentation/🪻_fields_of_lavender_and_bargain_bin_mossads_frankenstacks.md

 ---

 ## 🏮 Footer
-*AI Targeting & “Risk Management” — Unit 8200 Stack* is a living node of the Polaris Protocol.
+*🪻 AI Targeting & “Risk Management” — Unit 8200 Stack* is a living node of the Polaris Protocol.
 It collates reputable open sources on reported systems and highlights where policy choices (“risk knobs”) drive outcomes as much as code.

 > 📡 Cross-references: consider linking to **Genocide Denialism**, **Narrative Management**, and **Metadata Sabotage Network** clusters.